 Yes b) Does it recognize people living with HIV as key beneficiaries?
 Yes c) Does it recognize key populations (sex workers, gay men and other men who have sex with men, people who inject drugs, transgender people, prisoners) as key beneficiaries?
 Yes d) Does it recognize adolescent girls and young women as key beneficiaries?
 Yes e) Does it recognize people affected by HIV (children and families) as key beneficiaries?
 Yes f) Does it address the issue of unpaid care work in the context of HIV?
-Yes Do any of the following barriers limit access to social protection programmes in your country Lack of information available on the programmesComplicated proceduresFear of stigma and discriminationLack of documentation that confers eligibility, such as national identity cardsLaws or policies that present obstacles to access Ensure that at least 30% of all service delivery is communityled by 2020 Progress summary The community activities for the 2017-2021 NAP will focus heavily on supporting the achievement of the 90-90-90 targets.
+Yes What barriers, if any, limit access to social protection programmes in your country?
+Lack of information available on the programmesComplicated proceduresFear of stigma and discriminationLack of documentation that confers eligibility, such as national identity cardsLaws or policies that present obstacles to access Community-led service delivery Ensure that at least 30%% of all service delivery is community-led by 2020 Progress summary The community activities for the 2017-2021 NAP will focus heavily on supporting the achievement of the 90-90-90 targets.
 The community is an under-utilized resource in this fight to eliminate HIV, and the need to more closely coordinate facility and community activities and interactions has never been more apparent.
 Communities have a key role to play in identifying, promoting and facilitating service uptake among members of key populations but, increasingly, also in shifting specific tasks (such as HIV screening and adherence support) away from healthcare service providers to community-based service delivery models which have been demonstrated effectively in Mauritius and other settings.
 With the scale up of ARVs, continued and expanded effort is required to make the public aware of the new ART coverage goals and the anticipated impact on the HIV epidemic in Mauritius.
 In addition, information on the availability of facility and community-based care and support services will need to be widely disseminated.
 Coupled with this is the development and production of targeted messages and communication materials for the different segments of the population that includes PWIDs, MSMs, FSWs, TG and prison inmates.
 Additionally, community efforts are needed to not only increase awareness of ART, but to establish community norms that are accepting and supportive of ART adherence.
-Therefore, strengthening social networks and community organizations will have a positive impact on the ability of populations including the key populations to engage in health care and effectively contribute to the achievement of the NAP 90-90-90 targets by 2020 Policy questions Does your country have a national policy promoting community delivery of antiretroviral therapy?
-No Are there any of the following safeguards in laws, regulations and policies that provide for the operation of CSOs/CBOs in your country?
-Registration of HIV CSOs is possible Registration of CSOs/CBOs working with key populations is possible HIV services can be provided by CSOs/CBOs Services to key populations can be provided by CSOs/CBOs Number of condoms and lubricants distributed by NGOs in the previous year a) Male condoms:
+Policy questions (2017) Does your country have a national policy promoting community delivery of antiretroviral therapy?
+No What safeguards in laws, regulations and policies, if any, provide for the operation of CSOs/CBOs in your country?
+Registration of HIV CSOs is possible Registration of CSOs/CBOs working with key populations is possible HIV services can be provided by CSOs/CBOs Services to key populations can be provided by CSOs/CBOs Reporting requirements for CSOs/CBOs delivering HIV services are streamlined Number of condoms and lubricants distributed by NGOs in the previous year a) Male condoms:

-1135101 b) Female condoms:
+264892 b) Female condoms:

-41500 c) Lubricants:
+8072 c) Lubricants: